GannettDigital/go-swagger-microservice-skeleton/README.md

 Start by altering the `swagger.yaml` to fit the resources required by your service.

-You will need to delete the `swag/restapi/configure_echo.go` to allow go-swagger to regenerate it based on your new swagger.yaml file.
+You will need to delete the `swag/restapi/configure_*.go` file to allow go-swagger to regenerate it based on your new swagger.yaml file.

 ``` shell
     $ rm swag/restapi/configure_*.go